FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/func_train.md

 * `Sound radius` - configure platform sounds attenuation.
 * ![](/images/svencoop.png) `Obey Trigger Mode` - make train interpret the use-type when triggered (`On` is to start, `Off` is to stop).
 * Move sound pitch can be configured.
+* `Collision with corpses` - allows to ignore collision with dead monsters.
+Corpses won't block this train and won't get crushed.

 ### New spawnflags